FelipePuyolBesa/FelipePuyolBesa/README.md

 ## 👋 Hi, I’m Felipe Puyol
 I'm currently pursuing the MITx MicroMaster of Statistics and Data Science and working as an Ecommerce Manager.
 I believe data has the potential to transform the way we think and make decisions as a society.
-In my professional work, I strive to use data storytelling as a way to help organizations build brand equity and cultivate meaningful relationships with their customers.

 My skillset includes:
 - Languages: SQL (Microsoft SQL Server), Python (Pandas, NumPy, SciPy, Seaborn, Matplotlib), VBA (Visual Basic for Applications), Java